 You have different options depending on the type of asset involved.
 Remember to check the tooltips next to your options to be sure which kind of change you're making.
 Learn more about your options

 If you want to check which landing pages are set at the creative level: Click Views > Creatives and exit events / click tags.
-DCM will show you the landing pages set in each creative.
+Campaign Manager will show you the landing pages set in each creative.

 Your campaign view lists your items in one long list.
 Scroll down to reach the bottom, or use the arrows on the upper right to skip ahead or back.

 Select all items in your list: Click the very top checkbox on the upper left.
 This selects every row in your list.
 If your campaign has no filters, this will be every item in your campaign.
 But typically you'll have filters, and your list will only include some of the items in your campaign.
 So check the "Views" menu above your list to see what kinds of items your list includes.
 And check the search bar for search filters, such as status or name.